Licensing and Negotiations

 Preservation and Heritage Collections

-CRKN provides access to over 60 million pages of Canadian documentary heritage through the Canadiana and Héritage collections and preserves this heritage through the Canadiana Trustworthy Digital Repository (TDR), ensuring its integrity and accessibility as technologies change over time.
+CRKN provides access to 62 million pages of Canadian documentary heritage through the Canadiana and Héritage collections and preserves this heritage through the Canadiana Trustworthy Digital Repository (TDR), ensuring its integrity and accessibility as technologies change over time.
 CRKN also provides digitization services to our member and stakeholder community, providing best-quality digital reproductions of materials that adhere to metadata and technology standards.

 Financial Oversight and Sustainability

-CRKN’s professional finance staff, under the policy framework maintained by the Finance & Audit Committee (FAC), continue to administer over $130M in annual expenditures on behalf of member institutions.
+CRKN’s professional finance staff, under the policy framework maintained by the Finance and Audit Committee (FAC), continue to administer over $126M in annual expenditures on behalf of member institutions.
 The FAC also reviews and supports CRKN’s internal risk management framework and budget development and monitoring process.
 This includes recommending budget and fee models which support CRKN’s ongoing sustainability, and projecting budget decisions out over a five-year horizon.

 Meeting our Strategic Objectives